itskkk/itskkk.github.io/index.md

+---
+layout: page
+---

 # About Me

 Here is **Kang Wang (Cris, 王康)**.

-Graduate student at University of Science and Technology of China (USTC) in Hefei, Anhui, China.
+Graduate student at University of Science and Technology of China (USTC)

 ------